cant89/automate-tortoisehg/README.md

 1. Pull
 2. Update to default
 3. Create new branch
-4. Commit (empty) -  necessary to create the new branch
+4. Commit - could be empty - called "open branch" necessary to create the new branch
+5. END.
+Now you are ready to work on your branch and manually make every commit you need.
+When you are at the last commit, launch Bat#2 to end your work

 ## BAT #2 - END WORK